stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 When `getRootNode` returns `document`, we needed to drill down to `document.body` because attempting  to append a child to the `document` directly produces the error "[Failed to execute 'appendChild' on 'Node': Only one element on document allowed](https://stackoverflow.com/a/48938528)."

-In order to circumvent this error, we created a react hook called [`useRootNode`](https://github.com/WTW-IM/es-components/blob/master/packages/es-components/src/components/util/useRootNode.js) that appropriately returns `document.body`  when a component ref is on the `document` directly, or the correct shadow root when the ref is within a Shadow DOM.
+In order to circumvent this error, we created a React hook called [`useRootNode`](https://github.com/WTW-IM/es-components/blob/master/packages/es-components/src/components/util/useRootNode.js) that appropriately returns `document.body`  when a component ref is on the `document` directly, or the correct shadow root when the ref is within a Shadow DOM.
 This allowed us to use the value from `useRootNode` to target our `React.createPortal` calls, rather than naively pointing only to `document.body`.

 With that solved, we could talk about putting the picture together.